 • Cholesterol and Lipids Test

 You can get 15% off your purchase of any EverlyWell test/tests through my link HERE.

 I chose to go with the Women’s Health and Fertility test because it tests all of the thyroid hormones as well as a few others.

-Here are the hormones it tests, what each one does, and common imbalances/treatments:
+Here are the hormones the Women’s health and Fertility test covers, what each hormone does, and common imbalances/treatments:

 • Cortisol (tested via saliva)